Drawing Thinking: Perception, Creativity and Communication

 This workshop is a three step journey into the process of Drawing Thinking, a method to develop and express visual thinking and communication.

-- Engage actively with your own process of perception.
+- Introspection: Engage actively with your own process of perception.

-- Access creativity through strategies proven by artists.
+- Practice: Access creativity through strategies proven by artists.

-- Utilize drawing as a new way of thinking and communicating.
+- Communication: Utilize drawing as a new way of thinking and communicating.

-Why: Learn hands on exercises for engaging the visual/creative side of your brain that cannot be accessed with language and find out why drawing is a way of thinking.
+Find out why drawing is a way of thinking.
+Learn hands-on exercises for engaging the visual/creative side of your brain that cannot be accessed with language.
 Take for example, our lesson on drawing negative space.
 When you learn to draw the negative space surrounding an object, you are training your brain to be able to shift in and out of two modes of focus.
 The goal is not the finished drawing, but rather the clicking feeling of rapidly switching between perceptual modes at will becoming part of your muscle memory.
 This is the type of training that can lead to more agile visual thinking.

 This workshop is taught from an artist’s perspective and led by professional practicing artists.
 We have trained in and practiced the principles of drawing thinking for decades now and as we look around and see the demand for non-linear problem solving, innovation and visual communication in a variety of fields, we recognize that we have a unique perspective to offer.